Life at Rhodes

 - Director of Student Affairs -Office Tel: +27 (0)46 603 8181 E-mail: email@example.com

 Our office is open Mondays to Fridays from 8:00am to 12:45pm and 14:00pm to 16:30pm for any queries.

 We are located in the Eden Grove Building.

 Tel: +27 (0)46 603 8217

 Rhodes University has a beautiful campus which occupies one corner of Grahamstown.
-The main campus was built in 1904 when the university was founded.
+The main campus was built in 1904 when the University was founded.
 Some of the buildings date back to the 1810s when Grahamstown was a British fort in the Frontier Wars.
-Both the Linguistics and the Mathematics departments occupy old barracks, and the Botany Department is situated in a stately old war hospital.
+Both the Linguistics and the Mathematics departments used to be old barracks, and the Botany Department is situated in a stately old war hospital.
 The Administration Building, with its distinctive clock tower, mimics the fort-like shape of the buildings that date from that time.